Mobile-First Design: What it is & How to implement it

 Walk through any random selection of small business websites on your phone, and you will see these crimes against usability everywhere.

-- Hostile Pop-ups: A full-screen “Join Our Newsletter!” pop-up appears the second you land on the site.
-The ‘close' button is either invisible or the size of a pinhead.
+• Hostile Pop-ups: A full-screen “Join Our Newsletter!” pop-up appears the second you land on the site.
+The ‘close’ button is either invisible or so small it’s a pinhead.
 This is user-hostile behaviour.
 Google hates it, and users hate it.
 Just stop.

 Getting this wrong is a core issue we see all the time.
 If your foundations are this shaky, you might need more than a blog post.
 That’s what our web design services are for—to fix these fundamental problems from the ground up.